‘Design right’ automatically protects your design for 10 years after it was first sold or 15 years after it was created - whichever is earliest.

 Licence of right

-You can agree for someone else to use your design by selling or giving them ‘licence of right’.
+You can allow someone else to use your design by selling or giving them ‘licence of right’.

 In the final 5 years you must give a licence of right to anybody who asks.